 Source: WTO.
 (CIS: Commonwealth of Independent States)

-Europe accounts for the largest share of international trade in the world, about 35.6% of the value of global exports as of 2012.
+Europe accounts for the largest share of international trade in the world, about 38.6% of the value of global exports as of 2021.
 The importance of this relation is related to the high level of economic development of European nations, political integration (the European Union), the small distances involved, and the size of the European market.
-The variety of geographical units of reference does not facilitate international comparisons, especially with North America.
-For instance, while the United States is comparable in size to the European continent its internal trade does not count as international trade even if the implied trading distances are often higher than those within Western Europe.
+The variety of geographical reference units does not facilitate international comparisons, especially with North America.
+For instance, while the United States is comparable in size to the European continent, its internal trade (interstate) does not count as international trade, even if the implied trading distances are often higher than those within Western Europe.
 Thus, what counts as “international trade” in Europe would merely be regional trade in North America.